SaltySpaghetti/jellyping/README.md

-# jellyping
+# Jellyping

-jellyping is a Go-based application that integrates with Jellyfin and Telegram to provide notifications and user management features.
+Jellyping is a Go-based application that integrates with Jellyseer and Telegram to provide notifications and user management features.

+## Why just not use the default Telegram notifications that Jellyseer provides?
+In my experience, the only way to use Jellyseer Telegram notifications is to create a bot and make it manage a channel.
+That way every user in my Jellyfin needs to subscrive to that channel and gets notification for stuff they don't bother at all mixed with media requested from them.
+Jellyping solves this problem making the bot contact you directly with an update about **your** requested media.

 ## Features
 - Telegram bot integration for notifications and commands